amkhlv/pdfviewer/README.md

 This is a clone of [PdfViewer](http://qt-apps.org/content/show.php?content=149637) from http://QT-Apps.org

+Differences with the original version:

-It maintains the scroll position when going to next page or previous page.
+* maintains the scroll position when going to next page or previous page

-It also has keyboard shortcuts for both vertical and horizontal scrolling.
+* has keyboard shortcuts for both vertical and horizontal scrolling

+* modified bookmarks handling:

+    - separate adding and deleting of bookmarks, instead of a single toggle function

+    - charhints in the bookmarks menu

 Build and install
 =================